 Registration is completed by an entity wishing to have an LEIassigned either by a primary party, or a third party with explicit permission to assist in registering on the entity's behalf.
 Registration requests are completed on the GMEI Utility Portal, and an LEIis assigned after validation.

 A code that identifies the business register or other registration authority that supplied the value of the Registration Authority Entity ID.
 Included when it is available and legally permissible.
-The value of "Not Available" should be selected when the entity is not listed on any business registries that are available for their registered jurisdiction or when the entity is not legally able to complete this information.
+The value "RA888888 : Other" should be selected when a temporary value is needed, assuming a Registration Authority code has been requested.
+The value "RA999999 : No Registration Authority Available" should be chosen when no registration authority is available for this legal entity.
 Previously named "Business Registry."

 The identifier (local number) of the legal entity as maintained by the authoritative source (see "Registration Authority ID").
 Included where available and legally permissible.
 Previously named "Business Registry Number."